Roman Colleges: Collegio Etiopico

 The Pontifical Ethiopian College dates to the arrival in Rome of Ethiopian pilgrims in the 15th century.
 In 1481, Pope Sixtus IV granted those pilgrims, most of whom were monks, Santo Stefano degli Abissini with the outlying building just behind the apse of St. Peter's Basilica.
 Under Pope Leo X both the Church and the house were turned to a monastery for Ethiopian monks.
 The monastery of St. Stephen became an important center of Ethiopian studies and culture.
 For the first time printing in Ge’ez (Ethiopic) characters took place there with the publication of the Psalms in 1513 and later the New Testament in 1548–9.
 Many Ethio-Eritrean scholars attained their knowledge and necessary information from the members of that community; some of them were very learned men.
 They owned several pergameneous Codices, which are now in the Vatican Library.
 Pope Benedict XV, having instituted the Congregation for the Eastern Churches in 1917, decided to found also Oriental Colleges in Rome.

-Accordingly, in 1919, on the suggestion of Rev. Fr.
-Beccari S.J., he established the Ethiopian College in the old Monastery of St. Stephen of the Abyssinians.
-Mgr.
-Camillo Carrara the Apostolic Vicar of Eritrea sent the first group of students who were from Eritrea and the Apostolic Prefecture of Tigray.
+Accordingly, in 1919, on the suggestion of Beccari, he established the Ethiopian College in the old Monastery of St. Stephen of the Abyssinians.
+Camillo Carrara, the Apostolic Vicar of Eritrea, sent the first group of students, who were from Eritrea and the Apostolic Prefecture of Tigray.
 Because of the small number of students it could lodge and partly because the site was very damp and unhealthy, Pope Pius XI decided to build a new and larger house for them.
 He chose the location in the middle of the Vatican garden, indicating the spot where he ordered the construction of the new college, and on 31 May 1929 in the presence of 12 cardinals and several prelates the laying of the foundation stone took place.
-The Ethiopian clergy were represented by Abba Kidanemariam Kassa, Apostolic pro-Vicar of Eritrea who later was consecrated bishop in the chapel of the newly built College.
+The Ethiopian clergy were represented by Abba Kidanemariam Kassa, Apostolic pro-Vicar of Eritrea, who later was consecrated bishop in the chapel of the newly built College.
 On 30 October 1929, the pope granted citizenship of the Vatican City to all members of the college.
 Eight students who died during their schooling are buried in the Church of St. Ann.

 Pope Benedict XVI participated and gave his benediction on the 75th anniversary of the foundation of the college in 2005 in the presence of all bishops from Ethiopia and Eritrea.
 The college was also the meeting place of the Episcopal Conference of the Bishops of Ethiopia and Eritrea.
 At present, as from its beginning, there are priests from both Ethiopia and Eritrea for their higher learning in the college.
 The patron of the college is Saint Giustino de Jacobis.